axibase/axibase-charts/syntax/functions.md

 #### <a name=valuesCallback></a> Callback _(optional, type:function)_

 `callback` can be used for manual processing of series descriptors or additional processing of retrieved field values.
-If `fieldPath` is specified, the string values of some field are passed as the argument for the callback, otherwise the series descriptor array would be the argument.
+If `fieldPath` is specified, the string values of some field are passed as the argument for the callback, otherwise the series descriptor array is used as the argument.

 [ChartLab Example](https://apps.axibase.com/chartlab/df616dfa/15/)